woocommerce/woocommerce-product-dependencies/readme.txt

 === WooCommerce Product Dependencies ===

 Contributors: franticpsyx, SomewhereWarm
-Tags: woocommerce, products, dependencies, prerequisite, access, restrict, ownership, purchase, together Requires at least: 3.8
+Tags: woocommerce, products, dependencies, prerequisite, required, access, restrict, ownership, purchase, together Requires at least: 3.8
-Tested up to: 4.8
+Tested up to: 4.9
+WC requires at least: 2.2
+WC tested up to: 3.2
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, prerequisite items.
+Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, required products.

 == Description ==

-Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, prerequisite items.
+Restrict access to any WooCommerce product, depending on the ownership and/or purchase of other, required products.

 Features:

-* **Conditional product access** based on the ownership and/or purchase of prerequisite items.
+* **Conditional product access** based on the ownership and/or purchase of required products.
-* Streamlined admin interface – prerequisite products are entered in a dedicated Dependencies tab.
+* Streamlined admin interface – product dependencies are entered in a dedicated Dependencies tab.
 * Support for multiple product dependencies.
 * Support for "ownership", "purchase" and "ownership/purchase" dependency types.

 Developers can checkout and contribute to the source code on the plugin's [GitHub Repository](https://github.com/franticpsyx/woocommerce-product-dependencies/).

 **Important**: Requires WooCommerce 2.2+.
-WooCommerce 2.4+ or higher recommended.
+WooCommerce 3.0+ or higher recommended.

 == Installation ==